 Keys to Medical Practice Succession Planning

-Business owners who regularly read this column and other business resources know that succession planning is a critical component of business ownership—and for many physicians, it’s one of the most important decisions they will face—determining precisely how and when to retire from their medical practice.
+Business owners who regularly read this column and other business resources know that succession planning is a critical component of business ownership.
+For many physicians, it’s one of the most important decisions they will face, determining precisely how and when to retire from their medical practice.

-Unfortunately, there are plenty of physicians throughout California that fail to plan their business exit.
+Unfortunately, many physicians in California fail to plan their exit from their practice.
 Just like estate planning and going to the dentist, we tend to put off the difficult and the unpleasant.
-While it may be unpleasant to sit down and complete your tax return, selling your medical practice and setting off on your next adventure or phase of your life can be exhilarating.
+While it may be unpleasant to sit down and complete your tax return, selling your medical practice and setting off on your next adventure or phase of life can be exhilarating.

-But these doctors don’t realize that they must have their practices well-positioned and ready to transition far ahead of time.
-Adequate planning and preparation can be the difference between a successful and lucrative sale and a disappointing result and failure.
+However, these doctors often fail to realize that their practices must be well-positioned and ready to transition far in advance.
+Adequate planning and preparation can make the difference between a successful sale and a disappointing result, as well as failure.

-Sacramento business consultant Andrew Rogerson explains that there many time-tested strategies that physician partners can embrace to facilitate the smooth transition of ownership.
-That said, several variables must be considered in each specific scenario.
-Keep reading to find out about some of these important factors.
+California business consultant Andrew Rogerson explains that physician partners can embrace many strategies to facilitate the smooth transition of ownership.
+That said, it’s important to consider several variables so the right decisions are made for each specific scenario.
+Keep reading to learn about some of these critical factors.

 Looking for a Mirror Image

-Many physicians who are ready to sell their medical practices are under the wrong impression that their successors must be exact copies of themselves for them to successfully take over the practice.
-It’s easy for a doctor they think this way since it’s his or her way of operating that’s resulted in a successful business.
-But this thinking is limiting: the most critical aspect of a successful transition is to align values and leverage the unique styles of the individuals to attain these values.
+Many physicians ready to sell their medical practices are under the wrong impression that their successors must be exact copies of themselves for them to take over the practice successfully.
+It’s easy for a doctor to think this way since it’s their way of operating that has resulted in a successful business.
+However, this thinking is limiting: the most critical aspect of a successful transition is to align values and leverage the unique styles of the individuals to attain these values.
 That opens the door to many more potential buyers.

-When physician owners get frustrated because their junior partners don’t emulate them, they should take the time to converse with them, understand their perspectives, and even take away something from them.
-Those physicians stuck in an unworkable model may also only be succeeding in getting their practices stuck.
+When physician owners become frustrated because their junior partners don’t emulate them, they should take the time to converse with them, understand their perspectives, and even learn from them.
+Those physicians stuck in an unworkable model may also be inadvertently contributing to the stagnation of their practices.

 Personality and Style

-Many physicians are surprised and a bit disappointed when they see that the incoming partner’s style—although different from their own—is warmly accepted by the patients and staff.
+It can surprise many physicians when they see that the incoming partner’s style, although different from theirs, is warmly accepted by the patients and staff.
 While it may be a welcome change from an emotional and upbeat physician to one who’s calm, thoughtful, and never panics, the aspects of style that have made the practice successful, like responsiveness and patient care, shouldn’t be forgotten.

 Plan Ahead

-Like doing your taxes, succession planning can be a frenetic rush or it can be a calm and orderly process.
-The difference is contingent on everyone involved placing the medical practice first and laboring toward the common goal of long-term sustainability.
+Like doing your taxes, succession planning can be a frenzied rush or a calm and orderly process.
+The difference is contingent on everyone involved prioritizing the medical practice and working toward the common goal of long-term sustainability.

-Savvy physician owners will try to uncover the special talents and attribute that the other partners bring to the mix, even if these are different than the status quo.
-In Andrew’s years of experience with transitioning medical practices, he’s found that when the values are in sync, and owners soften from the notion that there’s just one way to do things (their way!), the transition is smoother and the outlook much more positive.
-A well-thought-out succession plan lets the physician owner have the time to train a successor and be certain that he or she truly understands the medical practice.
+Savvy physician owners will try to uncover the unique talents and attributes that the other partners bring to the mix, even if these are different than the status quo.
+In Andrew’s years of experience with transitioning medical practices, he’s found that when the values are in sync, and owners soften from the notion that there’s just one way to do things, the transition is smoother and the outlook much more positive.
+A well-thought-out succession plan gives the physician owner the time to train a successor and be confident that they truly understand the medical practice.

-Transitioning from a practice takes time and preparation, and there are a lot of issues to address.
-That’s why it requires professional assistance with the planning process so that handing over of your practice is seamless and stress-free.
+Transitioning from a practice takes time and preparation, and there are many issues to address.
+That’s why it requires professional assistance with the planning process so that the handover of your practice is seamless and stress-free.

 But you’re on your own with the dentist.